2006 United States House of Representatives elections in New York: Randy Kuhl

-A native of the 29th District, Congressman Randy Kuhl has lived in the area all of his life.
+A native of the 29th district, Congressman Randy Kuhl has lived in the area all of his life.
 The son of a doctor and a nurse/teacher, Randy was born in Bath, picked grapes and worked inside the wineries on the shores of Keuka Lake, attended school in Hammondsport, had summer jobs in construction and on several different farms during his college years.
-He owned and operated a business in Bath, became Steuben County attorney, then successfully ran for the New York State Assembly in 1980, the New York State Senate in 1986, and the U.S. House of Representatives in 2004 where he now serves and represents the people of the 29th District.
+He owned and operated a business in Bath, became Steuben County attorney, then successfully ran for the New York State Assembly in 1980, the New York State Senate in 1986, and the U.S. House of Representatives in 2004 where he now serves and represents the people of the 29th district.

 Randy Kuhl is a graduate of Hammondsport Central School, and earned a B.S. in Civil Engineering from Union College (1966), and in 1969 received his Juris Doctor from Syracuse University College of Law.
 He is a communicant of St. James Episcopal Church and has been active in the Hammondsport Rotary Club and BPOE 1547 in Bath.
-He is a member of the Advisory Committee of the Five Rivers Council of the Boy Scouts of America, the Branchport Rod and Gun Club, and the Executive Committee of the Steuben County Republican Committee.
+He is a member of the Advisory Committee of the Five Rivers Council of the Boy Scouts of America, the Branchport Rod and Gun Club, and the executive committee of the Steuben County Republican Committee.
 He is President of the Board of Directors of the Reginald Wood Scouting Memorial and an immediate past member of the Board of Directors of the Alliance for Manufacturing and Technology.

 Eric Massa

 Eric Massa was the Democratic nominee.
 He attended the U.S. Naval Academy at Annapolis and went on to serve in the Navy for 24 years.
 He eventually served as aide to former NATO Supreme Allied Commander, General Wesley Clark.
-Near the end of his Navy career he was diagnosed with Non-Hodgkin lymphoma, a disease he was able to survive.
-A former Republican, he claims he left his party over the issue of the Iraq War and campaigned in New Hampshire during the campaign of his former-boss, Wesley Clark's, failed presidential bid.
+Near the end of his Navy career, he was diagnosed with Non-Hodgkin lymphoma, a disease he was able to survive.
+A former Republican, he claims he left his party over the issue of the Iraq War and campaigned in New Hampshire during the campaign of his former boss, Wesley Clark's, failed presidential bid.

 During the campaign, Massa positioned himself as strongly opposed to the Iraq war and unrestricted "free trade," favoring instead "fair trade".
-Other issues in his platform included expanding farm aid programs, as well as bringing homeland security money to the 29th District.
+Other issues in his platform included expanding farm aid programs, as well as bringing homeland security money to the 29th district.
 Massa is also active in Band of Brothers/Veterans for a Secure America whose goal is to help veterans who are running for Congress as Democrats.
 Massa continued to blog on progressive sites and planned on launching his own blog, 29th United, but never achieved this goal.

-Results: Kuhl won with 52% of the vote.